PC-Admin/matrix-moderation-tool/README.md

 You can hard code the server URL, federation port and access token for faster use, it will prompt you for these values if you don't.

-Your access token can be found in Riot > Settings > Help & About, your user account must first be upgraded to a server admin.
+Your access token can be found in Element > Settings > Help & About, your user account must first be upgraded to a server admin.

 ***
 ## Upgrade user to 'server admin'